Make Your Next Trip Extraordinary

 The Lello Bookstore.
 It’s beautiful, but people line up literally for hours just to get in, thanks to a rumor that it served as inspiration for the Harry Potter series (never mind that J.K.
 Rowling says she’s never been there).
 The owners have never bothered to correct this rumor; they display loads of Harry Potter merchandise and even charge a fee to enter.

-Cheap thrill
+Cheap thrills

 Downtime

 Take a morning stroll along the Gaia-side riverbank, then head to the Yeatman Hotel for brunch and a treatment at their vinotherapy spa (open to nonguests, but you’ll need to make an appointment).
 The “barrel baths” have knockout views of Porto.
+Later on, walk across the top level of the Dom Luís I Bridge—which connects the hearts of Porto and Vila Nova de Gaia—for some of the best views of the city.

 Where to Stay and Eat

-Best bang-for-your-buck hotel
+Best bang-for-your-buck hotels

-Restaurant the locals love
+Restaurants the locals love

-If you really want to eat like a local, head to a cervejaria for the local Francesinha, a type of sandwich with multiple layers of smoked meats and cheese, covered with a locally made hot sauce and normally served with fries.
+If you really want to eat like a local, head to a cervejaria for the local Francesinha, a sandwich with multiple layers of smoked meats and cheese, covered with a locally made hot sauce and normally served with fries.
 You’ll find them on any cervejaria’s menu, but the best versions are at Cervejaria Majara, where they top the sandwich with a giant prawn, and at Cufra, where it’s said that only three people know the recipe for the delicious hot sauce.

 Dish to try